Sarcastic Maddon has 'ideas' for safety rules

 ST. LOUIS -- Chicago Cubs manager Joe Maddon isn't done criticizing the slide rule at second base that cost his team a run in Saturday's 5-3 loss to the St. Louis Cardinals.
 He followed up a postgame rant with a more sarcastic tone on Sunday morning.

-Maddon wasn't done as he thinks major league baseball has gone too far in the name of protecting players due to isolated incidents over the years.
-On Saturday, rookie Ian Happ slid into second base to break up a double play but slid a little past the bag causing the umpires to declare the batter out as well.
-The inning ending double play negated a run as Kyle Schwarber was crossing the plate as Anthony Rizzo was crossing first.
+Maddon wasn't finished, as he thinks Major League Baseball has gone too far in the name of protecting players due to isolated incidents over the years.
+On Saturday, Cubs rookie Ian Happ slid into second base to break up a double play but slid a little past the bag, causing the umpires to declare the batter out as well.
+The inning-ending double play negated a run, as Kyle Schwarber was crossing the plate as Anthony Rizzo was crossing first.
 Rizzo was subsequently called out.

 "I have no idea why these rules are part of our game," Maddon said right after the loss.
 "There was an out created there.
 That was just one out they did not have to earn.
 I totally, absolutely disagree with that.
 It has nothing to do with safety and protecting the middle infielder."